kastle-lab/kge-impact/README.md

 # kge-impact
 This repository contains the supporting code and data files for our experiment.

+The trained KGE Models using the datasets in this repository can be found at: https://doi.org/10.5281/zenodo.10296229

 # code
 The scripts found in this directory were developed using `Python 3.7.9`, `3.9.x`, and `3.10.x`.
 Researchers may need to adjust the scripts to appropriately point to the correct directories.